sundeepbassi/fun-ships/README.md

 - In my mentoring session my mentor highlighted the need to check my code thoroughly for bugs and errors.
 My mentor has really empowered me to find solutions with debugging the code, thinking about what the code is doing and keeping focused with the project.
-My mentor is an excellent support for helping me to code better.
+My mentor is an excellent support for me in helping me to code better.

+- My mentor also identified a bug on line 62 onwards and he empowered me to try and find a solution into how this could rectified. we had to look at using the Whilst true, Try, Break and Except code to get the bug and error removed.

 - I was informed by tutor support to use print() under lines of code to try to identify errors and bugs in why the code is not working.